On the Work of Cartan and M\"{u}nzner on Isoparametric Hypersurfaces: M u nzner's Work

 We now begin our treatment of M\"{u}nzner's theory, which is contained in Subsections \ref{sec:1.2}--\ref{sec:1.6} of this paper.
 We start by deriving the well-known formulas for the principal curvatures of a parallel hypersurface to a given hypersurface.
 We include this for the sake of completeness, since these formulas are important in the development of the theory.

 For the following local calculations, we consider a connected, oriented isoparametric hypersurface $M \subset S^{n+1} \subset {\bf R}^{n+2}$ with field of unit normals $\xi$.
-Assume that $M$ has $g$ distinct principal constant curvatures at each point, which we label by,
+Assume that $M$ has $g$ distinct constant principal curvatures at each point, which we label by,

 where the $\theta_i$ form an increasing sequence, and $\lambda_i$ has multiplicity $m_i$ on $M$.

 We denote the corresponding principal distribution by,

 where $A$ is the shape operator determined by the field of unit normals $\xi$.